nickrallison/obs-std/test_vaults/reference_linked_noself/binary_search_tree_lowest_common_ancestor.md

 The key understanding is when the input nodes split into different subtrees, the node where the split happens is the LCA.

 The [[Big-O Notation.md|time complexity ]]complexity of this problem is O(log n), since we only visit one node per level in the tree (assuming that tree is reasonably balanced).
 The tree height is typically log n levels.
-The space complexity is O(1), no additional data structures are required.
+The [[big_o_notation.md|space complexity]] is O(1), no additional data structures are required.

 ## Sources
 <https://www.youtube.com/watch?v=gs2LMfuOR9k>